rootflags/tis-clone/HOWTO.md

 Downloading:
 1. Create a new working directory (i.e. mkdir /working/tis).
 If you create a different location you'll need to modify tis-clone.cfg
-2. cd into that folder and run all of the downloader scripts using the identifier above: cd /working/tis for SCRIPT in `ls /tis-clone/scripts/dl-*`; do $SCRIPT $IDENTIFIER; done If the identifiers are different per section just run the relevant ones
+2. cd into that folder and run all of the downloader scripts using the identifier above:

+         cd /working/tis
+         for SCRIPT in `ls /tis-clone/scripts/dl-*`; do
+                 $SCRIPT $IDENTIFIER
+         done

+If the identifiers are different per section just run the relevant ones.
+This can happen when multiple model years share some but not all docs

 Clean up:
-* Run tis-urlstripper.sh to remove external URLs and remove various garbage that gets created ?
-Run tis-rehack.sh to apply a few javacsript files which were modified because the originals won't work locally
+* Run tis-urlstripper.sh to remove external URLs and remove various garbage that gets created

 Create PDFs, if you want them:
 * /tis-clone/scripts/tis-mkpdfs.sh